audishos/LHL-TinyApp/README.md

 - Install all dependencies (using the `npm install` command).
 - Run the development web server using the `node express_server.js` command.

+## Usage

+In your terminal, run `$ npm start`

+You should see the following: `Tiny App listening on port 8080!`

+then simply navigate to `http://localhost:8080` (this redirects to `http://localhost:8080/urls`) and login or register.

+Have fun!

+## Additional Info

+### The following are mock databases that contain the necessary CRUD methods for the app

+- urlsDB.js
+- usersDB.js
+- analyticsDB.js

+Each database contains a small amount of mock data.
+Any data added to the database during runtime will be lost when the application is stopped.